RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 There are two jobs in the pipeline:

-1. Build Artifact - Which gets a GIT_REPOSITORY and BRANCH_FILTERING as parameters, and checkout that git repository on that master which expected to contain a RHPAM project , and then parse the pom.xml of it, takes that groupId, Artifact, And version, and build the project using maven, a KJAR artifact is generated and deployed to a remote
+1. Build Artifact - Which gets a GIT_REPOSITORY and BRANCH_FILTERING as parameters, and checkout that git repository with that branch which expected to contain a RHPAM project , and then parse the pom.xml of it, takes that groupId, Artifact, And version, and build the project using maven, a KJAR artifact is generated and deployed to a remote